MBRRE Banner

 (Held on the first Tuesday of odd-numbered months)

 First Tuesday 'Members' Night' meetings are currently being conducted as a Zoom video meeting.
-The next 'Members' Night' is scheduled for Tuesday, May 6, 2025 at 8:00 PM.
+The next 'Members' Night' is scheduled for Tuesday, September 2, 2025 at 8:00 PM.

 If you have photos or video that you'd like to show, please contact us!

-To view the First Tuesday program LIVE, click the link below
+To view the First Tuesday program LIVE, click the link below on September 2 at 7:50 PM or later.

 (Zoom meeting will open 10 minutes before start of program)